 Retirement is likely a major focus, particularly if you plan on retiring before you’re 65.
 The best way to grow your retirement savings exponentially before your 60s is to begin maxing out your retirement accounts.

 If your workplace offers a retirement plan like a 401k, 403(b), or 457(b), you’ll also want to take advantage of any employer matches as well.
-You can also max out both a 401k and IRA in the same year, as long as you meet the IRS qualifications.
+If you're wondering, "should I max out my 401k?" you can max out both a 401k and IRA in the same year, as long as you meet the IRS qualifications.